sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 {% include aligner.html images="ga-what-users.png,ga-when-users.png,ga-where-users.png" column=3 %}

-I have not dug into complex reporting so here were just some out of the box reporting.
+I have not dug into complex reporting so here is just some out of the box reporting.
 Those are the top one in the dashboard, and you can check the amount of page viewed, the "bounce rate" when a user comes back to a page, or how long they stay on it.